vpvinc/p8_aws_sparks_dim_red/README.md

 The PCA takes 15 minutes to complete.
 One approach to make it faster could be reducing the size of the input vectors (100352).
 More precisely, we could find a pre-trained CNN that featurizes images in shorter vectors, while loosing marginal information compared with ResNet50.
-We could also try using the higher layer of ResNet50 `flatten_1 (Flatten)  (None, 32768)` and see if the PCA gets a satisfactory cumulated variance.
+We could also try using the higher layer of ResNet50 `flatten_1 (Flatten)  (None, 32768)` and see if the PCA executes faster.

 ### b.
 Tuning of the cluster